 Can you use this box to play a game?

 Answer: Yes, we can use this box to play a ludo

 All the study materials such as NCERT solutions, notes, textbooks, question papers, are provided by BYJU’S so that students can refer them while preparing for exams.
-For them to provide good practice, CBSE class 4 maths worksheets are also provided here, which gives a thorough knowledge of concepts explained in the chapter, such as The way the world looks.
+To provide them with a good understanding of the concepts, CBSE class 4 maths worksheets are also given here, which gives a thorough knowledge of concepts explained in the chapter, such as The Way the World Looks.

 - Draw how the sky appears from below

 - Imagine how your house looks.
-Try to draw it and mark compound, garden, doors, windows, etc.
+Try to draw it and mark compound, garden, doors, etc.